Summer 1993 (2017) | Pingyao Film Festival 2017

 Setting her camera often at waist level the director manages to convey life from Frida’s perspective, and Laia Artigas gives a convincingly determined performance as she eyes her new family set-up with a certain feral mistrust tempered with the anger of abandonment brought on by insecurity and steely pragmatism, not sure how to respond to her changed circumstances as she goes about her daily routine in the limpid naturalistic light of the family’s home in rural Girona.
 It’s only in quiet moments that she allows herself to dissolve in tears.

 Life couldn’t be better with her uncle Esteve (David Verdaguer, 10,000km), aunt Marga (Bruna Cusi), and toddler cousin Anna (Paula Robles), and Simón’s quietly observant treatment follows very much a less is more approach as she tells her story, for the most part without dialogue, allowing us to contemplate and revisit our own childhood through Frida’s innocent eyes.
 Marga is clearly on her best behaviour, often chiding Anna as she strains to protect Frida with kid gloves, but it soon emerges that Frida’s bereavement is not going to be as simple as we at first believe.
 Simón brings her own experiences to bear in a story that has an certain unsettling feel throughout its well-paced running time making SUMMER 1993 – although not entirely surprising – resonant and quietly memorable.
 MT

-SCREENING DURING BFI LONDON FILM FESTIVAL 2017
+SCREENING DURING PINGYAO LONDON FILM FESTIVAL 2017